MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Setup/DEMO[PL-400]_Setup03_Columns.md

 ## Task 3.1 - Add columns to Pets table

-1. Navigate to the Power Apps maker portal <https://make.powerapps.com>.
+1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

 1. Select the **Demo** environment.
 1. Select **Solutions** from the left navigation pane.